Fraunhofer-IFF/rokit/content/normen/DIN EN ISO 11161.md

 ### Tags

 Domäne:
--
+- #Domäne/Maschinen

 Gefährdungen:
 -

 Einsatzgebiete:
--
+- #Einsatzgebiet/Industrie

 ***
 ### Normative Verweisungen

-ISO 4413:2010, Hydraulic fluid power — General rules and safety requirements for systems and their components
+[[DIN EN ISO 4413|ISO 4413]]:2010, Hydraulic fluid power — General rules and safety requirements for systems and their components

-ISO 4414:2010, Pneumatic fluid power — General rules and safety requirements for systems and their components
+[[DIN EN ISO 4414|ISO 4414]]:2010, Pneumatic fluid power — General rules and safety requirements for systems and their components

 ISO 11553 (all parts), Safety of machinery — Laser processing machines

-ISO 12100:2010, Safety of machinery — General principles for design — Risk assessment and risk reduction
+[[DIN EN ISO 12100|ISO 12100]]:2010, Safety of machinery — General principles for design — Risk assessment and risk reduction

 ISO 13732-1, Ergonomics of the thermal environment — Methods for the assessment of human responses to contact with surfaces — Part 1: Hot surfaces

 ISO 13732-3, Ergonomics of the thermal environment — Methods for the assessment of human responses to contact with surfaces — Part 3: Cold surfaces

-ISO 13849-1:2023, Safety of machinery — Safety-related parts of control systems — Part 1: General principles for design
+[[DIN EN ISO 13849-1|ISO 13849-1]]:2023, Safety of machinery — Safety-related parts of control systems — Part 1: General principles for design

-ISO 13850:2015, Safety of machinery — Emergency stop function — Principles for design
+[[DIN EN ISO 13850|ISO 13850]]:2015, Safety of machinery — Emergency stop function — Principles for design

-ISO 13851, Safety of machinery — Two-hand control devices — Principles for design and selection
+[[DIN EN ISO 13851|ISO 13851]], Safety of machinery — Two-hand control devices — Principles for design and selection

-ISO 13856 (all parts), Safety of machinery — Pressure-sensitive protective devices
+[[DIN EN ISO 13856|ISO 13856]] (all parts), Safety of machinery — Pressure-sensitive protective devices

-ISO 14118, Safety of machinery — Prevention of unexpected start-up
+[[DIN EN ISO 14118|ISO 14118]], Safety of machinery — Prevention of unexpected start-up

-ISO 14119:2023, Safety of machinery — Interlocking devices associated with guards — Principles for design and selection
+[[DIN EN ISO 14119|ISO 14119]]:2023, Safety of machinery — Interlocking devices associated with guards — Principles for design and selection

-ISO 14120, Safety of machinery — Guards — General requirements for the design and construction of fixed and movable guards
+[[DIN EN ISO 14120|ISO 14120]], Safety of machinery — Guards — General requirements for the design and construction of fixed and movable guards

-ISO 14122 (all parts), Safety of machinery — Permanent means of access to machinery
+[[DIN EN ISO 14122|ISO 14122]] (all parts), Safety of machinery — Permanent means of access to machinery

 ISO 14159, Safety of machinery — Hygiene requirements for the design of machinery